dbieber/davidbieber.com/hugo/content/post/2019-12-29-track-your-life-in-a-spreadsheet/index.md

 | *Category* | *Activity* | *Last Date* |
 |------------|------------|--------------|

-The first two columns you can fill in however you like, and you can add new categories and activities at any time.
+The first two columns you can fill in with whatever categories and activities you like, and you can add new categories and activities at any time.
 No need to fill this in too much until you start to see how you're using the main sheet.

 To autofill the `Last Date` column, the full formula I use is: